-Our sales operation is new, and our system is not yet smart enough to show details if you have ordered plants from multiple nurseries.
-Shipping charges are calculated from each nursery, which can add up in a hurry if your plants are coming from more than one place.
+Our sales operation is new, and our system not yet smart enough to show details if you order plants from multiple nurseries.
+Shipping charges are calculated from each nursery, which can add up in a hurry if your plants are coming from more than one location.

-If you have any questions, or need help optimizing your order for best shipping prices, feel free to get in touch at email@example.com and we will be happy to help.
+If you have any questions or need help optimizing your order for the best shipping prices, feel free to get in touch at email@example.com and we will be happy to help.

 WHEN DO ORDERS SHIP?

-We ordinarily ship once per week, early in the week, to avoid plants sitting in delivery centers over the weekend.
-Our suppliers ship via USPS, UPS, or FedEx, depending on the best service available to our shippers’ locations.
-After plants ship, we send you a tracking number so you know when to expect your delivery.
+Our suppliers ship via USPS, UPS, or FedEx, depending on the best service and pricing available.
+After plants ship, we pass along tracking numbers to let you know when to expect delivery.

+Shipping plants is more complicated and unpredictable than shipping durable goods, so get in touch if you have questions about timing.
 If weather conditions risk the health of plants, or other complications arise, we may recommend delaying shipping.
-If you need a plant delivered during a specific time period, drop us a note so we can work something out, or refund your order if we can’t accommodate your delivery window.
+Some nurseries will ship outside their normal shipping windows if you want to waive their usual guarantee of safe arrival.
+Inquire if you need a plant delivered during a specific time period.
+We will work with your schedule when possible, or refund your order if we can’t accommodate your delivery window.

 HOW BIG ARE PLANTS?

-We have some suppliers who specialize in shipping larger plants, between 1 and 5 gallons, which is something of an art form.
-The heavier the plant, and the larger box size required, the costlier it is to ship.
+Many mail-order nurseries ship smaller plants than you would find at a local retail nursery.
+We have some suppliers who specialize in shipping larger plants.
+It is something of an art form.
+The heavier the plant, and the larger box size required, and the costlier it is to ship.

 WHEN YOUR PLANTS ARRIVE